CBD for Dogs with Cancer

 Which CBD and Cannabis Products Should I Consider?

 This is a tough question to answer directly.
-The regulatory environment is in the U.S. means that some veterinarians can discuss and even prescribe CBD and cannabis, and others would lose their license just for saying the letters “CBD.”
+The regulatory environment in the U.S. means that some veterinarians can discuss and even prescribe CBD and cannabis, and others would lose their license just for saying the letters “CBD.”

-Because of federal ban on cannabis and few studies that help us understand all of these compounds, many veterinarians are in the dark unless they have specifically sought this information and used it in their practices.
+Because of the federal ban on cannabis and few studies that help us understand all of these compounds, many veterinarians are in the dark unless they have specifically sought this information and used it in their practices.

 Our best advice is to find a veterinarian who uses cannabis and get their input on your dog’s specific case, what brand and product to use, and how to administer the product.

-It’s strange, but true that we must rely on this “apothecary” approach for now in the U.S. This will continue until the federal regulations are changed and veterinarians can freely use and understand these supplements, just like they can any other supplement.
+It’s strange but true that we must rely on this “apothecary” approach for now in the U.S. This will continue until the federal regulations are changed and veterinarians can freely use and understand these supplements, just like they can any other supplement.

 How to Give CBD to Dogs

-A dose that has been used in studies is 2mg/kg of CBD per dog’s body weight twice a day.
-Another option is to start by giving 0.3mg/kg of CBD twice a day and gradually increase until you find the dose that your dog responds to.
+• Another option is to give 0.3mg/kg of CBD twice a day and gradually increase until you find the dose your dog responds to.
 This might allow you to give less CBD while still helping your dog.2

-It is never acceptable for your dog to show signs of a THC toxicity or “high” – if this happens, decrease future doses and consider a different product.
+It is never acceptable for your dog to show signs of THC toxicity or “high” – if this happens, decrease future doses and consider a different product.
 Your dog may also need supportive veterinary care.

 What If I Miss a Dose?